 The Seaweed Commons is an international community of seaweed growers, harvesters, scientists, and advocates in support a collaboratively managed and locally controlled seaweed industry.
 The Seaweed Commons supports an ecosystem-based approach to the development of the industry that is informed by research to ensure that farms are in appropriate locations, of an appropriate size, and protect biodiversity.
 We seek to By provide the public with nuanced and accessible information on the politics, ecology, governance, and economy of marine algae.

-2. Implications and unintended consequences of GMO seaweeds and genetic contamination of native macroalgae.
+3. Precautionary regulation to avoid unintended consequences of GMO seaweeds and genetic contamination of/disease pressures on native macroalgae.

 Conservation, Just Economies, Biodiversity, Small-scale farmers, wild seaweed harvesters